-Of the five bat species that live in Alaska, the little brown bat (Myotis lucifugus) is by far the most common and widespread, from southeast Alaska to the northern Interior and down to southcentral and western Alaska.
+Of the seven bat species that have been documented in Alaska, the little brown bat (Myotis lucifugus) is by far the most common and widespread, from southeast Alaska to the northern Interior and down to southcentral and western Alaska.

 One little brown bat can eat over 600 mosquitos in a single hour, or more than its weight in insects every night.
 It is estimated that bats contribute the equivalent of $4 billion worth of pest control for U.S. farmers.
 Many of the insects bats eat also carry diseases, like West Nile Virus and malaria.
 As if that’s not enough reason to love bats already, they are also excellent pollinators.

 Bats and bears on an island oasis

 Kodiak Island, home to Kodiak National Wildlife Refuge, is world famous for its massive Kodiak brown bears.
 The little brown bat weighs in at a fraction of the size, but also plays a vital role in the local ecosystem.
 While we have learned quite a bit about brown bears, we know much less about the unassuming brown, furry mammal of the sky.